ftWelcome to Tri-Cities Central, a twice-weekly newsletter highlighting local happenings in Batavia, Geneva, St. Charles and surrounding communities.

 Batavia

-✅ Bulldog’s Cellar | 1 E. Wilson Street: A casual spot for karaoke, pool tables and darts, it’s got a sneaky little patio with a fantastic river view.
+✔️ Bulldog’s Cellar | 1 E. Wilson Street: A casual spot for karaoke, pool tables and darts, it’s got a sneaky little patio with a fantastic river view.

-✅ Crosstown Pub & Grill | 1890 Mill Street: Famous for its wings, this local spot near the post office just off Randall Road offers a sunny, canine-friendly patio.
+✔️ Crosstown Pub & Grill | 1890 Mill Street: Famous for its wings, this local spot near the post office just off Randall Road offers a sunny, canine-friendly patio.

-✅ Sidecar Supper Club & Beer Garden | 12.
-N. River Street: Nestled behind the cozy neighborhood eatery and watering hole is a hidden treasure of an outdoor patio — a must-visit this summer if you’ve never been.
+✔️ Sidecar Supper Club & Beer Garden | 12.
+N. River Street: Nestled behind the neighborhood eatery and watering hole is a hidden treasure of an outdoor patio with a stage — a must-visit this summer if you’ve never been.

 Geneva

-✅ Art History Brewing | 649 W. State Street: Don’t let its inconspicuous location next to Ace Hardware fool you — great company, food trucks, pop-ups, music and dogs create a fun and welcoming patio atmosphere.
+✔️ Art History Brewing | 649 W. State Street: Don’t let its inconspicuous location next to Ace Hardware fool you — great company, food trucks, pop-ups, music and dogs create a fun and welcoming patio atmosphere.

-✅ The Burger Local | 577 S. 3rd Street: Not only does the runner-up in last year’s Tri-Cities Central “Best Burger” contest have a mouthwatering menu, they’ll serve your thirsty dog a bowl of cold water on their small outdoor patio.
+✔️ The Burger Local | 577 S. 3rd Street: Not only does the runner-up in Tri-Cities Central “Best Burger” contest have a delicious menu, they’ll serve your thirsty dog a bowl of cold water on their small outdoor patio.

-✅ Geneva Winery & Tasting Room | 426 S. 3rd Street: There’s nothing quite like the atmosphere on the front lawn of Geneva winery with some live music on a sunny, summer day.
+✔️ Geneva Winery & Tasting Room | 426 S. 3rd Street: There’s nothing quite like the atmosphere on the front lawn of Geneva winery with some live music on a sunny, summer day.
 Bringing the dogs is the cherry on top.

 St. Charles

-✅ 93 Octane Brewing | 1825 Lincoln Highway: This semi-hidden taproom on Route 38 — conveniently connected to a liquor store, Urban Counter eatery and gas station — has an airy indoor/outdoor patio with TVs and occasional live music.
+✔️ 93 Octane Brewing | 1825 Lincoln Highway: This semi-hidden taproom on Route 38 — conveniently connected to a liquor store and Urban Counter eatery — has an airy indoor/outdoor patio with TVs and weekly live music.

-✅ Alter Brewing & Kitchen | 12 S. 1st Street: One of the few Tri-Cities spots you and your dog can snag a seat right along the Fox River — with easy access to the riverfront trail.
+✔️ Alter Brewing & Kitchen | 12 S. 1st Street: One of the few Tri-Cities spots you and your dog can snag a seat right along the Fox River — with easy access to the riverfront trail.
 It’s a vibe out there.

-✅ Global Brew Tap House | 2100 Prairie Street: One of the Tri-Cities’ more underrated craft beer bars has a spacious patio along Prairie Street (and shuffleboard inside, a huge plus in my book).
+✔️ Global Brew Tap House | 2100 Prairie Street: One of the Tri-Cities’ more underrated craft beer bars has a spacious patio along Prairie Street (and shuffleboard inside, a huge plus in my book).

-✅ The Filling Station | 300 W. Main Street: Ah, the Filler.
+✔️ The Filling Station | 300 W. Main Street: Ah, the Filler.
 A St. Charles institution.
-And a go-to downtown establishment for folks looking to enjoy a bite, a beer and some canine companionship.
+And a go-to downtown establishment for folks looking to enjoy a bite, a beer, and some canine companionship.

-✅ Pollyanna Brewing & Distilling | 106 S. Riverside Ave: Downtown riverfront views, amazing beer, live music and food trucks…what more could you want?
-It’s not unusual to see a half dozen dogs on a sunny Saturday afternoon.
+✔️ Pollyanna Brewing & Distilling | 106 S. Riverside Ave: Downtown riverfront views, amazing beer, live music and food trucks…what more could you want?
+And they’ve just started construction on a new, permanent patio (May 2026).

 📖 Thanks for reading